GGsource/Open_Dunes/readme.md

 - Implementation of flammable particles such as wood
 - Exploration of what Rigid bodies would look like in the falling sand world
 - Creation of a player character in the sandbox, with movement

+## Configure & Build using CMake, then launch executable.